We can help you avoid training mistakes and make training more fun and effective.

 Training should simply be a part of your life.
 You may have the time for 5 repetitions of ‘down’ while you are getting ready for work.
 Or you ask for a stay when you are fixing your dog’s dinner.
 Or you want a sit before your dog exits a door or waits patiently for the toy to be thrown.
 Or you click for attention on walks.
 Integrate training into all the moments of life that you are with your dog, whether that’s a 30-second session or 20 minutes because the two of you are having so much fun together building training into playtime!
 (How about training while you exercise?
 That’s a twofer!)

-- Part 2: Labeling your dog negatively has a way of supporting that personality trait.
+- Part 2: Don’t Be Judgy.
+Toss Those Labels!
+Labeling your dog negatively has a way of supporting that personality trait.
 (For example, have you ever called your dog stubborn?
 We will explore that and other labels and why they often mean something completely different.)

-- Part 3: Use reinforcement accurately, correctly, and magically so it works and does not become a crutch or a distraction.
+- Part 3: Use Reinforcement for Magical Results.
+Use reinforcement accurately, correctly, and strategically so it works and does not become a crutch or a distraction.

-- Part 4: Allow your dog to have independent thought and make choices.
+- Part 4: Choice Creates Canine Confidence.
+Allow your dog to have independent thought and make choices.
 (What?
 I thought I had to tell my dog what to do to get what I want?
 Guess what?
 Strategically chosen choices build impulse control and confidence.)